BudPay-Org/FX-Payments/BudPay_Partners_API/Vendor_Payments/FX_Rate.md

 # Vendor Payment FX Rate API Documentation

 ## Overview
-The FX Rate API allows you to retrieve foreign exchange rates for vendor payments.
-This endpoint calculates the conversion between two currencies based on the provided amount.
+The FX Rate endpoint provides currency conversion rates between two specified currencies and can be used to calculate equivalent amounts in either the source or target currency.

 ## Endpoint
 ```